 "These methods of alternative medicine have shown tremendous promise," says Tom Elasy, MD, director of the Diabetes Clinic at Vanderbilt University in Nashville.
 "I have many patients who have pursued alternative approaches, and I get very positive feedback about the results."

-It is possible, through biofeedback, to train your body to decrease the severity of diabetes nerve pain.
+It is possible, through biofeedback, to train the body to decrease the severity of diabetes nerve pain.
 This involves consciously controlling a body function that is normally regulated by the body -- like skin temperature, heart rate, or blood pressure.

 It may sound like science fiction, but evidence of the benefits of biofeedback is quite good.
 It's been used to help control migraine pain, epilepsy seizures, high blood pressure, and other common problems.